bbopt/nomad/doc/user_guide/source/Installation.rst

 On Linux, Windows and Mac OS X, NOMAD can be compiled using *CMake*, a tool to manage building of source code.

-The minimum version of *CMake* is 3.14.
+The minimum version of *CMake* is 3.15.
 Older versions should trigger an error. *CMake* will detect which compiler is available.

 A recent C++ compiler supporting C++14 is also required.
-The compilation has been tested on Linux with gcc 9.3.0, 10.1.0 and 11.1.0.
-The compilation has been tested on OSX with gcc Homebrew 9.3.0 and 11.2.0, and also Apple clang version 11.0.3 and 13.0.0.
+The compilation has been tested on Linux with gcc 10.1.0, 11.1.0 and 12.2.0.
+The compilation has been tested on OSX with gcc Homebrew 9.3.0 and 11.2.0, and also Apple clang version 14.0.3.
 The compilation has been tested on Windows 8 and Windows 10 Enterprise with Microsoft Visual Studio 2019 (cl.exe 19.29.300038.1) and Microsoft Visual Studio 2017.

 .. warning:: Some older version of *CMake* do not trigger an explicit error on the version number.